lukearmstrong/lukearmstrong.co.uk/_posts/2020-06-23-rename-master-branch-in-git.md

 That's it.

-Whilst `master` is the default name for your branch if you made a commit without creating a branch, it will never exist if you create a branch and then commit.
+Whilst `master` is the default name for your branch if you made a commit without creating a branch, it will never exist if you create a `main` branch and then commit.

 ### On an existing repository